tm1611/Customer-Segmentation-Project/README.md

 # Customer Segmentation Project

-This repo contains the jupyter nb of the Customer Segmentation Project which is a component of the Data Science Nanodegree of Udacity.
-Unsupervised methods are used to identify customer segments.
-The data is proprietary licensed by Arvato Bertelsmann so I am not allowed to share the data.
+This repo contains the jupyter notebook of the *Customer Segmentation Project* which is a component of the *Data Scientist Nanodegree* by Udacity.
+Unsupervised methods are applied to customer data of Arvato Bertelsmann in order to identify and characterize certain customer segments.
+The data is proprietary so I am not allowed to share it.

 Contents: